burlachenkok/burlachenkok.github.io/_posts/2024-10-14-ufednl-in-arxiv.md

 </table>

-**F. First Robust Practical Implementation.** We hold respect for the scientists and engineers who have contributed to the diverse landscape of training runtimes for FL.
-However, to the best of our knowledge, our implementation represents the first **robust** practical solution for training (strongly) convex objectives in Federated Learning settings without human intervention (see Section 9.4 of the paper).
+**F. First Robust Practical Implementation.** We hold respect for contributors to the diverse landscape of training runtimes for FL.
+However, to the best of our knowledge, our implementation represents the first **robust** practical solution for training (strongly) convex objectives in Federated Learning settings (see Section 9.4 of the paper).

 # Broader Impact